FormalSnake/kalele-new-tab/README.md

 This is a new tab extension that aims to inspire and focus people, it comes with a simple weather and quote API integration, and it uses random wallpapers from NASA.

+## Wallpapers

+NASA has an API that returns images randomly, but my code lacks optimization, so if NASA selects a very high resolution image, it can take a while to load in, but most web browsers cache it in.
+They are also not guaranteed to be good images or even fit on your screen correctly, like 4k square images appearing pixelated.
+If someone wants to, they can help me optimize it.

 ## Screenshots

 ![Scheme](Screenshots/Screenshot1.png)